-Taking ownership and using our authority, resources, systems and competencies to manage with our work.
-We stop work when confronted by an upknown ' by an unknown hazard and proceed only when satisfied we can continue safely and responsibly.
+Taking ownership and using our authority, resources, systems and competencies to manage the risks associated with our work.
+We stop work when confronted by an unknown hazard and proceed only when satisfied we can continue safely and responsibly.

 Continuously learning